alexmen656/gk360/README.md

-# GK360 website - gemeindekompass360
+# GK360 (GemeindeKompass360) website - Get to Know Everything About Austria

-Gemeindekompass360 (translated as "Municipality Compass 360") is a website that provides detailed information about every municipality in Austria.
+GemeindeKompass360 (translated as "Municipality Compass 360") is a website that provides detailed information about every municipality in Austria.
 The site includes images and facts about each municipality, such as:

 - Mayor
 - District